 - Bake: Bake it on a rack in the lower third of the oven for 10-12 minutes, or until the top has set.
 Remove from the oven and allow to cool completely before serving.

-Hint: Keep an eye on the pie filling while it's cooking on the stove.
-It can sometimes build large bubbles that pop and send hot filling out of the pan!
+Keep an eye on the pie filling while it's cooking on the stove.
+It can sometimes build large bubbles that pop and send hot filling out of the pan.

-Here I answered some frequently asked questions about gluten-free and vegan pumpkin pies.
+Here I answered some frequently asked questions about vegan gluten-free pumpkin pies.
 Don't see your question?
 Leave it in a comment at the bottom of this post and I'll get back to you within two business days.

 For freezing instructions, see the recipe notes or our "helpful tips" section above.